nickfrerichs/logalerts/README.md

 sent.

 ```
 def daily(self):
 ```
 Called once daily at the configured daily hour.
-Useful for gathering data throughout a day and providing daily reports.
+Useful for providing daily reports on data gathered throughout the day.

 ```
 def queue_email(self, email_to, email_subject, email_body):
 ```
 When an alert needs to be sent, use this function to add it to the queue.
-Emails are sent all at once at the end of the run.
+All queued emails are then sent all at once at the end of the run.

-Example
+### Logmonitor example
 ```
 class monitor_demo(logmonitor.Logmonitor):